 Mode of instruction

 Students will play an active role in class sessions.
 Teaching methods are based on interactive language development tasks, such as pair / group work, and include the study of texts with comprehension exercises, oral development work and listening comprehension exercises.

 Students will be able to follow discussions and debates on current issues as well as communicate in all situations using complex and linguistically more accurate structures.
 Cultural awareness will be further developed.

 The final grade will be calculated according to the following grade breakdown:

 Assessment: Listening Comprehension Exam

 Assessment: Grammar & Vocabulary & Reading Comprehension

-Extra material will be provided weekly by the tutor on Blackboard: authentic written material from various sources such as El País, El Mundo, etc.; authentic audio and audio-visual material (Spanish and Latin American films); articles, pieces of news, and documentaries extracted from Internet.
+Extra material will be provided by the tutor on Brightspace: authentic written material from various sources (articles, literature); authentic audio and audio-visual material (pieces of news, and documentaries Spanish and Latin American films).